In development · pre-1.0

 A weather app worth opening twice.

 Most weather apps are interchangeable: the same icons, the same numbers, the same flat tone.
-Podo aims for one with a voice.
-The same forecast, said in a way that is warm and clear, on whichever device you reach for.
-It is early, so the honest version of this is a goal, not a screenshot.
+Podo is the forecast, said clearly, on whichever surface you reach for.
+App on your phone.
+Site in the browser.
+Same numbers, same voice.

-A single Kotlin Multiplatform core owns the forecast model, units, and copy, so behavior is identical across platforms.
+A single Kotlin Multiplatform core owns the forecast model, units, and copy, so behavior is identical across surfaces.

-iOS and Android.
-Each is a thin native UI over the same core, never a separate reimplementation.
+iOS, Android, and the web site.
+Each is a thin layer over the same core, never a separate reimplementation.

 The same forecast, everywhere.

-Kotlin Multiplatform lets one core compile to each platform's native runtime.
-The UI layers differ; the forecast model, unit handling, and the app's voice do not.
-A reading on your iPhone matches the one on your Android because they share the same code, not a shared promise.
+Kotlin Multiplatform lets one core compile to each platform.
+The UI layers differ.
+The forecast model, unit handling, and copy do not.

 iOS